 Should charities, ministries and NGO's follow the same business practices as for-profit companies?

 The not-for-profit sector is dynamic and provides unique opportunities and challenges for managers.
-It needs leaders who are passionate about activism and positive change through the promotion of causes or by providing a public service.
-The Business - Not-for-Profit Management program at Redeemer equips students with a biblical framework for ethical business practice, preparing them to think critically about how to reflect Christ in the NFP sector's approach to program planning, fundraising, partnership-building, and volunteer engagement.
+It needs leaders who are passionate about activism, ministry and positive change through the management of people and processes.
+The Business - Not-for-Profit Management concentration at Redeemer prepares you to think critically about how to reflect Christ in not-for-profit program planning and delivery, fundraising, partnership-building, and volunteer engagement.